ansys/pyfluent/doc/source/getting_started/faqs.rst

 Who should use PyFluent?
 ------------------------
-Many different types of people benefit from using PyFluent to achieve various objectives.
-Users include engineers, product designers, partners, consultants, researchers, professors, students, and non-engineers.
-PyFluent is being used for multi-product automation, scientific research, learning and training, vertical app creation, and custom workflow integration.
+PyFluent users include engineers, product designers, consultants, and academia.

 .. image:: ../_static/who_why_use_PyFluent.png
   :width: 800
   :alt: PyFluent users and objectives

-Here are some typical objectives that you can use PyFluent to achieve:

 - Enhance productivity with customized scripts.
-- Automate workflows with customized scripts.
+- Automate multi-product workflows.
-- Extend CFD simulations to a wider audience.
+- Extend CFD simulations to a wider audience by creating vertical apps.
 - Create comprehensive workflows inspired by Python's increasingly broad offerings in these areas of scientific computing: